Atlas-OS/docs/docs/getting-started/installation.md

 Before proceeding, it is recommended to do backups of files that you may need.
 Although your old installation (including user data) will be placed a `Windows.old` folder in your `C:` drive in your new installation, there will always be a small risk of something going wrong.

-You will want to do this offline to ensure that no drivers can install via Windows Update in your new installation, so that the minimal third-party drivers are installed for the lightest experience.

-!!! tip "Dual booting"
-	Although not covered here, you can also dual boot Windows with this method.
-You would have to make a seperate partition to dual boot with, then select that instead of `C:` in the Windows Setup.
+!!! info "Offline installation"
+    If you want to disable automatic driver installation, you must install Windows without an internet connection.
+We recommend to do so to reduce unwanted programs and unnecessary drivers.

-1. Double click your downloaded ISO to mount it, which adds the ISO as a virtual read-only drive in File Explorer.
+1. Double click your downloaded ISO to mount it, which mounts the ISO drive in File Explorer.
 If it opens up in a program like WinRAR or 7-Zip, right click the ISO, click 'Open With' then open it with File Explorer.

-2. Go to your mounted ISO (as a drive letter) in File Explorer, then go into `sources`, and open `setup.exe`.
+2. Go to 'This PC', then go into the Windows ISO, go into `sources`, and open `setup.exe`.

-3. Click 'No thanks' to the updates, as you will update Windows once you have finished reinstalling, and uncheck 'I want to help make the Windows installation better' for privacy reasons.
+3. Click 'No thanks' to the updates, and uncheck 'I want to help make the Windows installation better'.

-4. Click 'I don't have a product key', as Windows will activate its self (if you are currently activated) once you have finished installing.
+4. Click 'I don't have a product key', as Windows will activate later.

-5. Select your edition of Windows, we highly recommend Windows 10 Pro, but if you do not have a key for it, use Windows 10 Home.
+5. Select your edition of Windows, we highly recommend and only officially support Windows Pro, but if you do not have a license for it, use Windows Home.

 6. Accept the license agreement, click 'Custom: Install Windows only (advanced)' to completely wipe your current installation of Windows and replace it with the new one.

-7. Find your `C:` drive, click next, click 'OK' to the warning about `Windows.old`, and let the installation do its thing (you might restart a couple of times) and wait.
+7. Find your `C:` drive, click next, click 'OK' to the warning about `Windows.old`, and let the installation finish.

-8. Finish installing Windows and in the OOBE, follow the video attached: <iframe src="https://gcore.jsdelivr.net/gh/amitxv/PC-Tuning@main/media/oobe-windows10+-example.mp4" width="560" height="420" frameborder="0" allowfullscreen></iframe>
+8. Finish installing Windows and in the OOBE, follow the respective video:

+    !!! warning
+        Follow the no internet Windows 11 video only if you chose to have Windows **not** automatically install drivers.
+Your computer **must** be offline.

+        For Windows 10, the one setup video works for both non-internet and internet.

+    === "Windows 11 (no internet)"
+        <iframe src="/assets/videos/win11-OOBE-nointernet.mp4" width="560" height="420" frameborder="0" allowfullscreen></iframe>

+    === "Windows 11"
+        <iframe src="/assets/videos/win11-OOBE.mp4" width="560" height="420" frameborder="0" allowfullscreen></iframe>

+    === "Windows 10"
+        <iframe src="https://gcore.jsdelivr.net/gh/amitxv/PC-Tuning@main/media/oobe-windows10+-example.mp4" width="560" height="420" frameborder="0" allowfullscreen></iframe>

+9. Go to Windows Settings and update Windows until there's no more updates left.
+Additionally, go to the Microsoft Store and update all the apps there.

-9. Once inside Windows, your old Windows installation will be put into a `Windows.old` folder in your `C:` drive on your new installation.
+10. Once inside Windows, your old Windows installation will be put into a `Windows.old` folder in your `C:` drive on your new installation.
 You can copy the files that you need from it before deleting it.

-10. To delete your previous Windows installation, goto Settings :material-arrow-right: System :material-arrow-right: Storage, then click 'Temporary files', select 'Previous version of Windows' and then click 'Remove files'.
+11. To delete your previous Windows installation, goto Settings :material-arrow-right: System :material-arrow-right: Storage, then click 'Temporary files', select 'Previous version of Windows' and then click 'Remove files'.

 ## :material-wrench-cog-outline: Install Atlas

 1. Place the `Atlas` folder from your external drive (like a USB).
 If you previously made a temporary partition, you can delete it [here](/getting-started/installation/#creating-a-temporary-partition).
-2. Optionally, run the `Disable Drivers Installation in Windows Update.reg` to prevent Windows from automatically installing drivers via Windows Update, and restart your computer.
+2. If you chose to install Windows offline, run the `Disable Drivers Installation in Windows Update.reg` to prevent Windows from automatically installing drivers via Windows Update, restart your computer and connect to the internet.
     - Automatic driver updates are commonly a source for bloatware or drivers that you do not need
-    - It is more convienient to allow Windows to install all of them
+    - However, it is more convienient and easier to allow Windows to install all of them
+    - Only do this if you know how to install drivers
 3. After restarting, you can install ethernet drivers, and connect to the internet.
 4. Make sure you have the latest updates by running Windows Update.
 Once you are done, restart your computer and look for any updates you may have missed.
 5. Run `AME Wizard.exe` and load the Atlas Playbook, and follow the wizard instructions.